 As Brittany pointed out, her grandfather, “decided to join the Navy.
 He did get to see the world, but as an active duty sailor during the Korean War.”
 While the opportunity to see the world has certainly been referenced in recruiting materials, many people don’t associate members of the military with travelers.
 This, too, may be because military service is work, not pleasure, although business travel is a common concept.

 Reconnecting with Friends & Family

 Reverse culture shock or re-entry shock is a common experience for travelers of all kinds, but all the first generation travelers mentioned having a particularly hard time relating to friends and family back home.

 As DJ says, “It's been a strange feeling to return to a community of non-travelers.
 All you want to do is tell everyone about the things you've seen and done, the people you've met, and the lessons you've learned.
 Everyone is keen to hear everything at first.
-But you don't want to sound like show off or run the risk of boring everyone.”
+But you don't want to sound like a show-off or run the risk of boring everyone.”

 Sometimes, if loved ones don’t understand why someone chooses a life of travel, they can be confused or even annoyed, especially with the physical, and sometimes emotional, distance travel introduces to a relationship.
 DJ points out that, “when you try to convey that to parents or family members who don't see the point of having these experiences, sometimes it really can be a difficult concept to agree upon.”